colourful Icelandic poppies

 Perennial Poppies

-Shown on the top right is Papaver Orientale, the oriental poppy, which in fact originates from Turkey and Iran and is a big blousy poppy with lots of style and colour, and easy to grow.
-It has much larger flowers and is a perennial which comes up year after year.
+Shown top right is Papaver Orientale, the oriental poppy, originates from Turkey and Iran and is a big blousy poppy with lots of style and colour.
+Easy to grow, it has much larger flowers and is a short-lived perennial.
 It will tolerate a damper soil than the other two varieties.
-Whereas some poppies are annuals and biennials, the Oriental Poppy is perennial bringing colour to the garden year after year.
+Whereas some poppies are annual and biennials, the Oriental Poppy is perennial.

 If poppies are not the flower for you take a look at Spring and Summer flowering plants.